peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Parameters:</b>

  * <i>eshift</i>: The number of bits to shift.
-Can be negative, in which case this is the same as shiftLeft with the absolute value of this parameter.
+Can be negative, in which case this is the same as ShiftLeft with the absolute value of this parameter.

 <b>Return Value:</b>